In God We Trust: All Others Must Be Screened for Safety

 Every entrance and exit needs to be monitored in a welcoming but safe way.
 Train greeters to identify out-of-place people.
 Insist that parents pick up children 12 and younger.
-It’s also wise to assign someone to monitor the hallways during children’s ministry events to ensure that children are where they should be.
+Additionally, it’s wise to assign someone to monitor the hallways during children’s ministry events to ensure that children are where they should be.

 The issue of adults taking children to the restroom is a sensitive one.
 Children must use the restroom, yet adults being alone with children in the restroom violates the “never-alone-with-children” policy.
 Two adults in the restroom may leave the classroom without adequate adults.
-Leaving the restroom door open with a female hall monitor outside has merit.
-You must train your volunteers specifically about leaving stall doors open and how to assist children with their clothing and cleanup if necessary.
+So, leaving the restroom door open with a female hall monitor outside has merit.
+With these complexities in mind, be sure to train your volunteers specifically about how to assist children when necessary.

 Teenagers in ministry

 Welcome and encourage teenagers to serve alongside adults.
 Age requirements and roles for teenagers vary from church to church.
 Remember, you must screen, supervise, and train teenagers like other volunteers.